 There is probably no better place to advertise for most websites than Google Shopping.
 It's certainly the very first place that we place ads for every large ticket eCommerce store we create.
-In most cases, Google Shopping (also called Private Listing Ads or PLAs, for short) simply offers the most traffic at the best cost per conversion.
+It's the second place we test ads for Private Label products.
+In most cases, Google Shopping (also called Private Listing Ads or PLAs, for short) simply offers the best cost per conversion of all paid ad sources (while Facebook offers the best potential for traffic).

 The reason Google Shopping works so well is pretty simple.
 Customers are shown a picture of a product and its price before they even click.
 If someone clicks your ad, they are pretty much telling you that they have no problem with your price for that product.
 Because of that, conversion rates are usually significantly higher for Google Shopping ads vs. plain text ads.